InstituteforDiseaseModeling/idmtools/docs/containers/containers-services.rst

 When using |IT_s| and containers on |COMPS_s| you can use the following two options:

-* Container Builder Service
+* Container builder service
-* Running Simulations using Containers
+* Running simulations using containers

 Container Builder Service